Bernardino Loschi

 Bernardino Loschi (1460 – 1540) was an Italian painter of the Renaissance.

-Born in Parma, he was the son of the painter Jacopo Loschi, and is known to have worked for Alberto III Pio, Prince of Carpi, from 1500 onwards.
+Born in Parma, he was the son of the painter Jacopo Loschi, and is known to have worked for Alberto III Pio, Lord of Carpi, from 1500 onwards.
 He was assigned by the prince to be superintendent of the ongoing decorations of the Cathedral, the church of San Niccolò (dome frescoes), and of certain rooms in the castle.
 In collaboration with Giovanni del Sega, he frescoed the Alberto Pio chapel.
 Among his works are: